doncandela/mgah/mgah.md

     apptainer exec --nv $SIFS/gpu.sif python gputest.py
     ```

-    As usual for `sbatch` jobs, we can run the job from a login node if desired:
+    As usual for `sbatch` jobs, we can run the job from a login node if desired:  TODO print full results

     ```
     $ cd try-gputest; ls